remotelabz/remotelabz-docs/docs/users/Students/Students_laboratory.md

  - :material-tray-arrow-down: `OpenVPN File` : Download the OpenVPN file associated to the lab.
 This can be useful to connect through protocol like SSH.
  - `See Lab` : See the topology of the lab.
  - `Leave Lab` : Leave the lab.
-All device must be stopped, this action will destroy the instance and all device that are associated.
+All devices must be stopped, this action will destroy the instance and all devices that are associated.

        For each device, you can :